cslarsen/bachelor/GOALS.md

 - Set up mininet and send a TCP package with sequence numbers between two hosts on mininet (DONE: See counter/notes)

+- Create a more advanced network topology like in topologies/topo2.dot (topo2.py)